-This is the time of year when you're more aware of shady spots in the garden—because that’s where you’re probably sitting out summer's high sun and heat.
+This is the time of year when you're more aware of shady spots in the garden.
+Probably because it's where you've been sitting out summer's high sun and heat.
 Shrubs can help you to create a shady bower or dress up the outer edges of tall, open-canopy trees.
-Here are 7 really interesting problem-solving shrubs for part shade (by which we mean they get sun for half the day and shade the other half).
+Here are 7 really interesting problem-solving shrubs for part shade.
+(By which we mean they get sun for half the day and shade the other half).

 If you have questions or need a recommendation for a specific spot, do leave a comment below!

 A beautiful, low-growing evergreen shrub with dark green foliage and lightly fragrant, pinkish white spring flowers.
 Its dense, compact, upright growth habit makes this a favorite choice for small hedges, screens or foundation plantings.
 Partial to full sun.
 Moderate growing; reaches 4 to 6 ft. tall and wide.
 Evergreen.
 Zone: 7 – 11

 Nuccio’s Bella Rossa Camellia

 Huge crimson-red blooms open slowly over a long period.
 Mass plant (wow!), espalier on a wall, or use in a forested setting.
 Full shade to partial sun.
 Reaches 8 ft. tall and wide in 10 years; taller with age.
 Evergreen